 Inside this awe-inspiring temple, the cella (central hall) was divided into three aisles by two rows of slender columns, and above, the roof was clad in marble tiles.

-The temple functioned not only as a sacred cult place, but also as a cultural focal point for the ancient Olympic Games.
-The great altar of Zeus stood to the side of the temple rather than in front, marking the distinctive layout of the sanctuary.
+The temple functioned not only as a sacred place of worship, but also as a reference center for the ancient Olympic Games: in the pronaos the awarding of the kotinos, the prize of the games, took place.

-Visitors would see athletes and spectators converge in the nearby stadium and testify to the fusion of athletic excellence, religious devotion, and communal celebration.
+Athletes and pilgrims converged in the nearby stadium and testify to the fusion of athletic excellence, religious devotion, and communal celebration.

-The temple’s sculptural decoration was rich and meaningful: the east pediment depicted the chariot race of Pelops and Oenomaus, while the west pediment illustrated the legendary battle of the Lapiths and Centaurs at Pirithous’ wedding.
+The sculptural decoration of the temple was rich in meaning and symbolism: the eastern pediment depicted the chariot race of Pelops and Oenomaus, while the western pediment depicted the legendary battle of the Lapiths and the Centaurs at the wedding of Peirithus.

 Perhaps the most celebrated feature of the temple was the great gold-and-ivory statue of Zeus, created by the master sculptor Phidias.